 Newhouse School senior Gabe Stern has been awarded first place in college investigative reporting, part of William Randolph Hearst Foundation’s Journalism Awards Program.
-This the first time a Newhouse student has taken the top spot in the prestigious competition.
+This is the first time a Newhouse student has taken the top spot in the prestigious competition.

 Stern, a newspaper and online journalism major, won for the article “In New York prisons, widespread package room complaints go unresolved,” published in The Daily Orange.